deep-security/ansible/playbook/README.md

 force_reactivation | Boolean | Whether to force re-activation even Deep Security Agent has been activated. | false

-#### The rest of the playbooks

-These playbooks can be used without any additional variables.
+#### The other playbooks assumes that Trend Micro Deep Security Agent is installed and activated properly and they can be used without any additional variables.